Skip to content

 Treating trichotillomania hair loss

 While hair transplant surgery can be an effective option for restoring hair in areas affected by trichotillomania, it is important to note that it is not a cure for the underlying condition.
-It is essential to address the underlying psychological and emotional factors that contribute to trichotillomania to prevent further hair pulling.
+It is essential to address the underlying psychological and emotional factors that contribute to trichotillomania to prevent further hair pulling before undergoing hair transplant surgery.

 Get in touch with The Treatment Rooms London

-Trichotillomania can cause damage to your hair, but at The Treatment Rooms London, we understand the complexity of this condition and are here to help.
+Trichotillomania is an obsessive compulsive disorder that can cause damage to your hair, but at The Treatment Rooms London, we understand the complexity of this condition and are here to help.

 Our world-class hair transplants can transform your hair and target thinning, uneven growth and even total baldness.